-For a fee, the Medical Examiner’s Office will conduct an independent inquiry into a death in which family members want to know the cause.
+The Medical Examiner’s Office may conduct an independent inquiry into a death in which family members want to know the cause.
 A cost estimate for independent inquiry services will be given at the time of request.
+Independent inquiry services for families may be provided for a fee upon request and include autopsy, consultation, and case review..

 Consent & Consultation